tecnologiaenegocios/access_control/doc/controller-security.rst

       end

-   Note that the the :meth:`run_with_security_manager` around filter is declared after the *before_filter* for authentication.
-This is done to ensure that when the *around_filter* is run the authentication alread has been done (and a current user may already have been assigned).
+   Note that the the :meth:`run_with_security_manager` around filter is declared after the ``before_filter`` for authentication.
+This is done to ensure that when the ``around_filter`` is run the authentication alread has been done (and a current user may already have been assigned).

    .. note::

-      ``current_user`` and ``current_groups`` can be declared protected or public too, but it is generally a good idea to keep them private.
-Also, it is a good idea to keep filters private too, as we did in the example with ``authenticate``.
+      :meth:`current_user` and :meth:`current_groups` can be declared
+      protected or public too, but it is generally a good idea to keep them private.
+Also, it is a good idea to keep filters private too, as shown in the example with ``authenticate``.

    .. note::

-      You may not have the concept of user groups in your application.
-If so, you don't need to implement ``current_groups`` (the default implementation will simply return an empty array, which is what you need in such case).
+      The application may not have the concept of user groups.
+If so, there's no need to implement :meth:`current_groups` (the default implementation will simply return an empty array, which is enough in such case).

    .. note::